Md-Ahatasham/dockerized-jenkins-with-custom-image/README.md

-> ** Installation guidline: ** This is dockerized jenkins application with custom image.
+> **Installation guideline:** This is dockerized jenkins application with custom image.
 There are some instruction added in dockerfile.

 # Docker installation